Here’s What to Do Now for Holiday Sales

 Do you wait until October to start marketing your Christmas gift baskets?
 There’s a better way.
 Here’s what to do now for holiday sales so business booms at end of year.

 There’s a phrase I recall during the holiday season that reminds me to work on personal fitness:

 “Summer bodies are made in the winter.”

-The same type of mindset can be applied when preparing for end-of-year gift basket sales:
+The same type of mindset is possible when preparing for end-of-year gift basket sales:

 “Holiday orders are secured in the summer.”

 I don’t want you to overlook having fun during the summer season.
 That’s not the point here.